Home > All Guitars > Gibson Guitars > Gibson Resale Value

 This one even uses real wood in the construction.

-Gibson's are all made from laminated plywood.
+Gibson's and all the forged models are all made from laminated plywood.
 The Blues Deluxe guitar is far better & considerably cheaper.
 It also comes in a custom shop version for slightly more dollars than a laminated Gibson, and offers a tremendous amount of options that Gibson does not offer.

 Mosrite 300 Series